ray-project/ray/doc/source/ray-overview/use-cases.rst

 Distributed Training
 --------------------

-The :ref:`Ray Train <train-userguides>` library integrates many distributed training frameworks under a simple Trainer API, providing distributed orchestration and management capabilities out of the box.
+The :ref:`Ray Train <train-docs>` library integrates many distributed training frameworks under a simple Trainer API, providing distributed orchestration and management capabilities out of the box.

 In contrast to training many models, model parallelism partitions a large model across many machines for training.
 Ray Train has built-in abstractions for distributing shards of models and running training in parallel.